kashif-raza2019/captcha-system/README.md

 ```
   your_project_dir / index.html
 ```
-then add these CSS and JS links to the header and before ending of body in html respectively
+then add these CSS and JS links to the header and before ending of body tag in html respectively
 ```html
   <head>
     <!--   Other Links   -->